-2. Define and analysis the ingredients of established expense accounts: For example, suppose an account called customer returns reports the cost of all goods returned.
+2. Define an analysis for the ingredients of established expense accounts: For example, suppose an account called customer returns reports the cost of all goods returned.
 Some customers returned defective goods.
 Categorized these as cost of poor quality.
 Some customers return goods to reduce inventory.
-These are not cost of poor quality.
+These are not costs of poor quality.
 You must break the customer returns into two separate expense accounts.
-To help distinguish the quality costs returns, someone must study of the return documents and classify all returns.
+To help distinguish the quality costs returns, someone must study the return documents and classify all returns.

 3. Improve accounting documents: For example, some production department employees conduct product inspection.
-By securing their names, the associated payroll data, and inspection time you can quantify these cost of quality.
+By securing their names, the associated payroll data, and inspection time you can quantify these costs of quality.

 4. Include estimates: Input from knowledgeable personnel is clearly important.